Mariners fire two coaches from MLB coaching staff and reassign pitching coach Paul Davis

-With the season now over, the Mariners, according to multiple Major League Baseball sources, will make some changes to their big-league coaching staff after finishing with a 68-94 record in 2019.
+With the season now over, the Mariners, according to multiple Major League Baseball sources, will make some changes to their big-league coaching staff after finishing 68-94 in 2019.

 Third-base/outfield coach Chris Prieto and bullpen coach Jim Brower will not be retained for next season, while pitching coach Paul Davis will be reassigned to a new role in the organization.
 The Mariners also let go video coordinator Jimmy Hartley and assistant video coordinator Craig Manning.